 - Crock Pot Stuffed Peppers – Mexican Style

 - Cajun Chicken Stuffed Poblano Peppers

 - 2 large poblano peppers

 - 1 jalapeno pepper chopped (or use a serrano pepper for more heat)

 - 8 ounces shrimp peeled and deveined

 - 1 tablespoon Cajun seasonings or more to taste

 - 4 ounces shredded Manchego cheese

-- 1 tablespoon (or more) of your favorite hot sauce
+- 1 tablespoon or more of your favorite hot sauce if desired

-- Add the shrimp to a mixing bowl and coat with olive oil.
+Add the shrimp to a mixing bowl and coat with 1 teaspoon olive oil.
 Toss with Cajun seasonings.

-- Heat a pan to medium heat and saute the shrimp a couple minutes per side, until cooked through.
+Cook the shrimp in the same pan a couple minutes per side, until cooked through.
 Cool and chop.
 Into a mixing bowl they go.

-- Add cheeses, basil and hot sauce.
+Add cheeses, basil and hot sauce (if using).
 Mix well.

-- Scoop the mixture into the peppers and bake 30-40 minutes, to your preference.
+Scoop the mixture into the peppers and bake 20-30 minutes at 375 degrees F, to your preference.

-- Top with fresh cilantro and serve with extra hot sauce!
-Serves 2-4.
+Top with fresh cilantro, spicy chili flakes, and serve with extra hot sauce!
+Serves 2.

 Heat Factor: Mild-Medium, though you can easily incorporation hotter peppers and sauces to spice this up.